rust-embedded-community/embedded-sdmmc-rs/README.md

 You will need something that implements the `BlockDevice` trait, which can read and write the 512-byte blocks (or sectors) from your card.
 If you were to implement this over USB Mass Storage, there's no reason this crate couldn't work with a USB Thumb Drive, but we only supply a `BlockDevice` suitable for reading SD and SDHC cards over SPI.

+To accommodate specific requirements when using SD cards on a shared SPI bus, this crate uses a bespoke `SdCardDevice` trait instead of the more commmon `embedded_hal::spi::SpiDevice` trait.
+Implementations for several types that wrap a `embedded-hal::spi::SpiBus` implementation are provided in the `sd_card` module.
+Some are guarded behind cargo features:

+- `embedded-hal-bus-03`: adds support for `embedded-hal-bus::spi::ExclusiveDevice`.
+This is probably the easiest way to use this crate when the SD card is the only device on the bus.
+- `embassy-sync-06`: adds support for using a blocking mutex from the `embassy-sync` crate.
+This allows sharing the bus between multiple tasks.

 ```rust
 use embedded_sdmmc::{SdCard, VolumeManager, Mode, VolumeIdx};
 // Build an SD Card interface out of an SPI device, a chip-select pin and the delay object